-The code is just one example of the three women relying on each others? strengths to make their business a success -- successful enough that they have opened up a second store in Arkansas, and plan to expand the hours of their first store in downtown Joplin.
+The code is just one example of the three women relying on each others strengths to make their business a success -- successful enough that they have opened up a second store in Arkansas!

 Missing Link ...

-The Blue Moon Market has been open since March, but the concept behind it has been working for many years.
+The Blue Moon Market has been open since March of 2011, but the concept behind it has been working for many years.
 Courtney and Eberhart used to have a business, named All Decked Out, that they would take to trade shows and other private events.

 Eberhart, who also runs a chiropractic business, met Courtney as a patient about 10 years ago.
 Soon after, they put their efforts to work in the decor business.
 Even then, the duo knew to focus on each other's strengths.

 "When Jeanene and I did this, we had our specific areas," Courtney said.
 "She handled the decoration, I handled the books and we both did the buying.
 We fell into a groove."

 Courtney is a master of money and business matters, the other two say.
 She has a knack for buying stuff that, although she may not like it, she knows others will.